Sometimes we earn a few cents when you click on a link.

 The bag has four holes and you slide the plastic part into these holes and secure it with a twist tie that is included.

-I had a hard time figuring this part out so I used my own ties from bread bags.
+I had a hard time figuring this part out so I used my ties from bread bags.

 The Result

-I know that I had seen a few and that is why I placed the Japanese beetle bag.
-I was surprised by how fast it worked.
-With no time there were swarms of beetles around the bag.
+I know that I had seen a few beetles and that is why I placed the Japanese beetle bag.

 “I looked at it after about 1 day and found literally hundreds of Japanese beetles in the bag.”

-Japanese Beetle Bag – My Opinion And Tips
+Best Japanese Beetle Bag – My Opinion And Tips

 I read that it was hard to empty the bag because it is attached to the top part.